 Standard Healthcare Services, College of Nursing (Standard College) prepares an Annual Report on Campus Security (ASR) in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-This report includes statistics for calendar years 2020, 2019, and 2018.
+This report includes statistics for calendar years 2021, 2020, and 2019.
 These statistics pertain to crimes reported to have occurred upon the College's Clery geography.
-1 The report includes institutional policies on campus security, such as policies concerning alcohol and drug use, crime prevention, sexual assault reporting and investigation, educational programming, and other matters.
-Standard College does not have on-campus residential facilities.
-For this reason, the institution does not publish a Fire Safety Report.
+Clery Geography includes all property owned or controlled by the College and is categorized as (1) on campus and (2) public property.
+Standard College does not have on campus-student housing or non-campus buildings and property, and for this reason, does not include these categories in the report.
+The report includes institutional policies on campus security, such as policies concerning alcohol and drug use, crime prevention, sexual assault reporting and investigation, educational programming, and other matters.
+Standard College does not have on-campus residential facilities, and accordingly, the institution does not publish a Fire Safety Report.